xixu-me/prompt-library/CONTRIBUTING.md

 ### Contributors

 All contributors are recognized in our README and contributor documentation.
-Significant contributions may be highlighted in releases and community updates.

 ### Maintainer Responsibilities